Kibika/Causal_Inference/README.md

 Scripts used in the project are stored under the scripts folder while notebooks are stored under the notebooks folder, apart from the "test" script.

-The causal_inference "notebook" and "causal" script brings all the concepts dicussed below into one
+The "causal_inference" notebook and "causal" script brings all the concepts dicussed below into one

 ## The Model and Results
 The project begins with exploring the observed data, to derive the relationships that can seen from the data collected.
+Data exploration is done in the "causal_inference" notebook.
 The correlation matrix is plotted to identify the bivariate relationship between the variables.

 Feature selection is done to reduce the dimensionality of the graph using the "feature_selection" script.
 The random forest classification model is used to extract the most important features.